 - Developing social skills and making friends

 Often kids shy away from interacting with peers because they cannot understand what is being said.
 Being able to speak and articulate their thoughts or just engage in a normal conversation are abilities they can develop with the assistance of an expert SLP.
+If your child has a disability, insurances like NDIS may cover the SLP fees.
+Contact your local support coordination officers to connect you to a trusted professional.

 Speech-Language Therapy Includes Different Kinds of Training